Gopala Ramanujam: Trade union

 Ahmedabad, an institution founded by Mahatma Gandhi.
 He was the president of the INTUC from 1958 to 1960, and general secretary from 1964 till 1984.
 In 1985, he was again elected president, and held the post until 3 August 1994.

 To honour his commitment to trade unionism, the Chennai-based National Centre for Industrial Harmony conducts the annual G. Ramanujam Memorial Lecture.
 There is also a permanent chair in his name at The Tamil Nadu Institute of Labour Studies.

 Governor

-He was Governor of Goa from 4 August 1994, to 15 June 1995, before being transferred to Odisha.
-He was sworn in as Governor of Odisha on 18 June 1995, and stepped down on 30 January 1997.
+He was Governor of Goa from 4 August 1994, to 15 June 1995, before being sworn in as Governor of Odisha on 18 June 1995, and stepped down on 30 January 1997.
 He did another stint from 13 February 1997, to 13 December 1997.

-He held additional charge of Andhra Pradesh, from 22 August to 23 November 1997, when incumbent Krishan Kant was elected vice-president.
+He held additional charge of Governor of Andhra Pradesh, from 22 August to 23 November 1997, when incumbent Krishan Kant was elected vice-president.